chlam4/kube-mutating-webhook-tutorial/README.md

 turbonomic            Active   350d   enabled
 ```

+## Annotate
-2. Annotate the turbonomic Custom Resource (CR) for desired components to mount secrets as a volume
+Annotate the turbonomic Custom Resource (CR) for desired components to mount secrets as a volume.

-We currently support the following two annotations:
+We currently support the following two kinds of annotations:

-* A secret name is specified
-In the following annotation, a k8s secret name `foo` is specified.
-It wil be mounted to the component `action-orchestrator`.
+* If a component has its own credentials, then use this annotation to specify the specific secret name
+(`foo` in the example below):
 ```
   action-orchestrator:
     annotations:
       k8s-secret-injector-webhook.turbonomic.com/inject: "true"
       k8s-secret-injector-webhook.turbonomic.com/secret: "foo"
 ```
-* A secret name is not specified
-In the following annotation, the default k8s secret named `mariadb` will be mounted to the component `action-orchestrator`.
+* If no secret name is specified in the annotation like the following, then a default secret named `mariadb` is assumed.
 ```
   action-orchestrator:
     annotations:
       k8s-secret-injector-webhook.turbonomic.com/inject: "true"
 ```

+## Verify
+To verify, please check the component's pod spec for the `volumeMount` and `volumes` sections to confirm that
-3. Verify that the Kubernetes secret has been injected as a volume in the pod spec
+the Kubernetes secret has been injected as a volume.
+In the following example, the secret named `foo` has been
-If the secret name is customized as `foo`, the pod spec will look like the following.
-Otherwise, if the secret name
-is not customized, then the default secret name of `mariadb` will be there.
+injected and mounted.
+The mountpath is `/vault/secrets`, just because Turbonomic also supports secret injection from
+Hashicorp vault.
 ```
 spec:
   containers: